What is the 1921 Census?

 A census is usually conducted every 10 years to count the population of a country, and gives a detailed picture of the households at that moment in time - from their names and ages to their marital status and occupation.

-The 1921 Census contains information on nearly 38 million people who were living in England and Wales at the time, and is the last census from the first half of the 20th century.
+The 1921 Census contains information on nearly 38 million people who were living in England and Wales at the time.
+As the 1931 census was destroyed by fire, and the 1941 census did not take place because of WWII, this is the last census that will be made available until as early as 2051.

-The 1921 Census contains information on nearly 38 million people who were living in England and Wales at the time, and is the last census from the first half of the 20th century.
+The 1921 Census contains information on nearly 38 million people who were living in England and Wales at the time.
+As the 1931 census was destroyed by fire, and the 1941 census did not take place because of WWII, this is the last census that will be made available until as early as 2051.